varmakarthik12/ghostreply/README.md

 - 📊 **Operations Dashboard**: A beautiful, real-time UI to monitor every interaction, view token usage, and manually cancel in-progress replies.
 - 🔗 **Unified Identity (Cross-Platform Memory)**: Link multiple accounts across different platforms (e.g., Telegram, Discord, WhatsApp) to a single person.
 GhostReply aggregates summaries from all linked conversations so the AI remembers your shared history regardless of the platform.
 - 🔌 **Agnostic Integration**: Simple HTTP API makes it easy to bridge with any messaging proxy.
+- 🖼️ **Multimodal Support**: Understands images (snaps, photos, GIFs) and voice notes.
+GhostReply analyses the media using a dedicated vision or audio model and incorporates the description into the reply context so the AI can respond naturally.
+- 🤖 **Per-Type Model Configuration**: Use completely different models, hosts, API keys, and context windows for Chat, Summarization, Image analysis, and Voice transcription — all independently configurable per scope (global, integration, or conversation).

 ---